bitcoin-api/bitcoin-api/README.md

 #### POST - Create Token
 Create a new token.
-Tokens provide access to your Bitcoin and associated resources by authorizing token-only requests (i.e. authorizing requests to endpoints that require "Token Endpoint" authorization).
+Tokens provide access to your Bitcoin and associated resources by authorizing token-only requests (i.e. by authorizing requests to endpoints that require "Token Endpoint" authorization).

 ##### Authorization